carmstrong070/QuizWebsite/Resources/Roadmap.md

 ## Ideation

 - Calculate average completion time for quizzes
-  - Prominently display (averageCompletionTime \* 0.75) to the quiz taker as the average completion time
+  - Prominently display (averageCompletionTime x 0.75) to the quiz taker as the average completion time